Tenneti02/voice_assistant/README.md

-# 🌙 Twilight Assistant
+# 🌙 Meet Twilight Assistant

-Meet **Twilight Assistant**, your AI-powered voice and text assistant! 🚀 Whether you prefer speaking or typing, Twilight is here to assist you with smart voice recognition, wake word detection, and seamless interactions.
+Hey there! 👋 Meet **Twilight Assistant**, your AI-powered buddy that can respond to both voice and text commands.
+Whether you're chatting with it or giving voice commands, Twilight is here to help!
+It can detect wake words, perform tasks, and keep up with conversations, all thanks to **Ollama**, **pyttsx3**, and **speech recognition**.

-🎤 **Say the wake word and let the magic happen!**

----

-## 🛠️ Getting Started

-Setting up **Twilight Assistant** is easy!
-Follow these steps to get it up and running.
+🚀 **Let’s get it up and running!**

+## 🛠️ Setting Things Up

+Getting Twilight Assistant ready won’t take long!
+Follow these simple steps.

 ### 🔹 1.
+Set Up Your Python Environment

-Create a Python Environment in VS Code
+To keep things organized, let’s create a **virtual environment** in VS Code.

-📌 **Why?** A virtual environment keeps dependencies organized and avoids conflicts.

-1. Open your **project folder** in VS Code.
+1. Open your project folder in **VS Code**.
-2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open the Command Palette.
+2. Hit `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open the Command Palette.
 3. Search for **"Python: Create Environment"** and select it.
 4. Choose **"Venv"** (or **"Virtualenv"**).
-5. Select the **Python interpreter** (recommended: Python 3.9+).
+5. Pick the Python version (Python 3.9+ is recommended).
-6. Activate the environment: Look for `(.venv)` in the bottom-left corner of VS Code.
-If missing, manually activate it via the Command Palette.
+6. VS Code should automatically activate the environment.
+If it doesn’t, manually select the `.venv` interpreter from the Command Palette.

 ---

 ### 🔹 2.
 Install Llama 3 via Ollama

-📌 **Why?** Llama 3 is the brain behind Twilight Assistant’s AI responses!
+💡 **Why?** Twilight Assistant needs Llama 3 to process your queries.

 1. Install **Ollama** from [here](https://ollama.ai/).
-2. Open your terminal and download the Llama 3 model:
+2. Open your terminal and type:

    ```bash
    ollama pull llama3